 Ms. Tran earned her undergraduate degree from the University of Southern California (USC).
 She received her J.D. from the University of California, Berkeley School of Law.
 She is a member of the National Association of College and University Attorneys and the Association of Corporate Counsel.

-Hima Vatti is an Associate General Counsel specializing in Risk Management representing Caltech in litigation matters.
+Hima Vatti is an Associate General Counsel specializing in risk management and oversight of Caltech/Jet Propulsion Laboratory’s litigation matters.
 She is the group lead for the Litigation and Risk Management Practice Group and a member of the Research Affairs Practice Group.
-Prior to joining Caltech, she served as the Associate Director of the Office of Research Integrity & Assurance at Cornell University, as an attorney in the Litigation Group at the law firm of O'Melveny & Myers LLP, and as a trial attorney and member of the Attorney General's Honors Program in the Civil Division, U.S. Department of Justice, Washington, D.C.
+Prior to joining Caltech, she was Associate Director of the Office of Research Integrity & Assurance at Cornell University, a counsel in the Litigation Group at the law firm of O'Melveny & Myers LLP, and a trial attorney in the Attorney General's Honors Program in the Civil Division, U.S. Department of Justice, Washington, D.C.
 She also served as a Peace Corps Volunteer in Togo, organizing villages in initiatives to improve water sanitation and healthcare.

 Ms. Vatti earned her undergraduate degree from Stanford University and received her J.D. from Harvard Law School.